hurjun1995/web-for-trulioo-interview/README.md

   - Verified
   - Last date of Verification
 - Users can perform verification on ALL/SELECTED customers on Dashboard page
+  - Verification is done randomly; it will be true/false with 50% chance for each.

 ## How To Open the Web: